str8outtaheap/heapwn/InCTF/buttercup.md

 log.success("Heap:          0x{:x}".format(heap))
 ```

-Now it's time to create the set up so that we can trigger a consolidation which will result in a chunk overlap.
+Now it's time to create the setup so that we can trigger a consolidation which will result in a chunk overlap.

 ```python
 edit(2, p64(0)*12 + p64(0x170))